eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.mqtt.generic/README.md

 * __min__: An optional minimum value
 * __max__: An optional maximum value
 * __step__: For decrease, increase commands the step needs to be known
-* __isfloat__: If set to true the value is send as a decimal value, otherwise it is send as integer.
+* __isFloat__: If set to true the value is send as a decimal value, otherwise it is send as integer.

 If any of the parameters is a float/double (has a decimal point value), then a float value is send to the MQTT topic otherwise an int value is send.